mdyasenrafe/chaka/README.md

 ## Features

 - user can log in
-- user can delete select services
-- user can find order history
+- User Can log in to this site.
+The user can show his/her order history. the user can order this site.
 - admin can add services
 - admin add can appove user select services
 - admin add can delete user select services